Skip to main content

 When Should You Skip a Home Inspection in Plano’s Competitive Market?

-I recently helped a client who initially wanted to waive inspection on a home near Willow Bend Mall.
-We negotiated a short inspection period instead.
-The inspection revealed $15,000 in foundation issues that weren’t visible during showings.
+I worked with a young couple who wanted to waive inspection on a house near Willow Bend Mall.
+The place looked gorgeous — fresh paint, updated kitchen, great curb appeal.
+I talked them into a short inspection period instead.
+What did the inspector find? $15,000 in foundation issues that weren’t visible during showings.
+Fifteen thousand dollars.
+That gorgeous house was hiding a very expensive secret.

-Plano’s clay soil creates unique foundation challenges.
+Plano’s clay soil creates real foundation challenges.
 Homes built in the 1980s and 1990s, particularly in established neighborhoods near Plano Senior High School, often need foundation monitoring.
-A $500 inspection can save you tens of thousands later.
+A $500 inspection can save you tens of thousands down the road.
+That’s not an exaggeration — it’s arithmetic.

 What Neighborhoods in Plano Offer the Best Value for First-Time Buyers?

-East Plano offers excellent value for first-time buyers, particularly areas near Park Boulevard and Jupiter Road.
-These neighborhoods provide Plano ISD schools, reasonable commute access to Legacy West employment centers, and homes typically priced 10-15% below West Plano equivalents.
+East Plano is a goldmine for first-time buyers, particularly areas near Park Boulevard and Jupiter Road.
+You still get Plano ISD schools — same district, same quality — with reasonable commute access to Legacy West employment centers.
+And homes are typically priced 10-15% below West Plano equivalents.
+On a $400,000 home, that’s $40,000-$60,000 in savings.
+Think about what that does to your monthly payment.

-Consider your lifestyle timeline honestly.
-If you’re planning to start a family, proximity to top-rated Plano ISD elementary schools like Carlisle Elementary or Memorial Elementary adds long-term value.
-However, if you’re focused on entertainment and dining, areas closer to Legacy West or Shops at Willow Bend might suit you better.
+And here’s something people don’t want to hear: think about your timeline honestly.
+Planning to start a family?
+Proximity to top-rated Plano ISD elementary schools like Carlisle or Memorial adds long-term value you’ll actually use.
+But if you’re single and focused on nightlife and dining, areas closer to Legacy West or Shops at Willow Bend make more sense for where you are right now.
+There’s no wrong answer — but there is a wrong answer for you, and it’s buying based on someone else’s priorities.

 How Do Property Taxes and HOA Fees Impact Your Monthly Budget in Plano?

-Homeowners Association fees add another layer many first-time buyers overlook.
-Plano’s newer subdivisions, particularly those built after 2000 near Legacy West, often carry HOA fees ranging from $200-600 monthly.
-These fees cover amenities like pools, landscaping, and community centers, but they permanently increase your housing costs.
+HOA fees pile on even more.
+Plano’s newer subdivisions, especially those built after 2000 near Legacy West, often carry HOA fees ranging from $200-600 monthly.
+Pools, landscaping, community centers — they’re nice amenities, but they permanently increase your housing costs.
+You can refinance your mortgage if rates drop.
+You can’t refinance your HOA dues.

-Some Plano neighborhoods feature multiple layers of fees – HOA dues plus municipal utility district (MUD) taxes.
-Areas like West Plano developments might include MUD taxes of $800-1,200 annually on top of regular property taxes and HOA fees.
+And some Plano neighborhoods hit you twice — HOA dues plus municipal utility district (MUD) taxes.
+West Plano developments might include MUD taxes of $800-1,200 annually stacked on top of regular property taxes and HOA fees.
+An analyst relocating from Austin didn’t factor in MUD taxes when she ran her numbers and ended up $150/month over her comfort zone.
+She made it work, but it wasn’t the smooth start she’d planned.

 Ready to make your move?
 Call or text Kristy at (972) 345-3516 for a free consultation.